The slideshow module acts as a language that includes:

 #lang slideshow (slide #:title "Example" (item "First step") 'next (item "Second step") 'next 'alts (list (list (item "Tentative third step") 'next (item "This isn't working... back up")) (list (item "Third step that works"))) 'next (item "Fourth step"))

-Slideshow is configured for generating slides in 1024 by 768 for fullscreen (4:3) mode or 1360 by 766 for widescreen (16:9) mode.
+Slideshow is configured for generating slides in either 1024 by 768 for fullscreen (4:3) mode or 1360 by 766 for widescreen (16:9) mode.
 When the current display has a different size as Slideshow is started, the Slideshow display still occupies the entire screen, and pictures are scaled just before they are displayed.
 Thus, one picture unit reliably corresponds to a “pixel” that occupies 1/1024 by 1/768 of the screen or 1/1360 by 1/766 of the screen.

-The text form for generating text
+Finally, beware that the text form for generating text

-pictures attempts to take into account any expected scaling for the display when measuring
+pictures attempts to take into account any expected scaling for the

-text.
-(All Slideshow text functions, such as t and
+display when measuring text.
+(All Slideshow text functions, such as

-item are built on text.)
-In particular, scaling
+t and item are built on text.)
+On some

 |(require slideshow/start)||package: slideshow-exe|